silvercircle/silvercircle.github.io/_got-theories/bran-is-the-night-king.md

 The theory basically states, that Bran is responsible for the existence of the Night King in the same way he is responsible for the fate of Hodor.
 We remember, as seen in famous season 6 episode *The Door*, Bran's reckless and inexperienced use of his supernatural abilities is the cause for Hodor's mental state in present time.
+Whatever we know about Hodor, we cannot really know more than

 He traveled back in time and showed Hodor - by warging into Hodor's past presence Wylis - an event of the future: The dreadful cave scene during which Hodor died at the hands of wights while saving